rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 1 more

 ### in
-- Used by modules: sku_management, cost_management, masters_crud, package_sizes
+- Used by modules: masters_crud, sku_management, package_sizes
-- Files: 4
+- Files: 3
 - Functions using this table:
-  - bulk_update_cost_elements in puvi-backend/puvi-backend-main/modules/cost_management.py
   - bulk_update_package_sizes in puvi-backend/puvi-backend-main/modules/package_sizes.py
   - bulk_update_weights in puvi-backend/puvi-backend-main/modules/sku_management.py
   - bulk_update_cost_elements in puvi-backend/puvi-backend-main/modules/masters_crud.py